SeppeRuysschaert/csharp-ch-3-exercise/README.md

 Every card counts for his value, except for the jack, queen and kind which stand for 10.
 The ace counts as 1 or 11, whatever suits you best.
 When your first two cards add up to 21 (10 or jack/queen/kind combined with an ace), you have Blackjack and win.

+The Game has been published in a Blazor version (see later in Chapter 6) and can already be played.
+In this exerice you'll only implement the Domain and Unit Tests.
+You can start by playing the game to get a better understanding of the Domain.
+The deployed version can be found [here](https://hogent-web.github.io/csharp-ch-6-exercise-1/).

 ## Exercise

 * Create the following folder structure